-- Immediately flush them in the nearest eyewash fountain for 15 minutes.
+- 1. Immediately flush them in the nearest eyewash fountain for 15 minutes.

-- Keep your eyes open while washing them.
+- 2. Keep your eyes open while washing them.

-- Seek medical attention.
+- 3. Seek medical attention.

-If your skin comes in contact with a chemical:
+If your skin comes into contact with a chemical:

-- Flush the area with water for 15 minutes and remove contaminated clothes. - If large areas are exposed, go to the emergency chemical shower and begin flushing with water at once while removing clothes in the shower.
-Continue flushing with water for 15 minutes. - Seek medical attention.
+- 1. Flush the area with water for 15 minutes and remove contaminated clothes. - 2.
+If large areas are exposed, use an emergency chemical shower.
+Begin flushing affected area or persons with water immediately and remove clothes while using shower.
+Continue flushing with water for 15 minutes. - 3.
+Seek medical attention.